databoy5000/project-3-server/README.md

   }
 ```

-This established, the comment form uses the `useForm.js` hook, like all other forms on the app are. `handleSubmit` is the event handler managing comment posts.
+The comment form uses the `useForm.js` hook, like all other forms on the app are. `handleSubmit` is the event handler managing comment posts.
 Here's a breakdown of what it does:
   + `await createComment(formData, memoryId)`: function called from `api.js`.
 It executes the POST operation.
   + `e.target.value = ''`: resets the comment's form's text typed by the user on the page.
   + `setHasComments(!hasComments)`: sets a boolan state to `hasComments` which acts as a toggle.
 It's used in the `useEffect(() => {},[hasComments])` dependancy array to fetch the page's memory data once again and display it with the new comment.
 An alternative would've been to remove `e.preventDefault()` and let the page reload after each submission, but it sounded a sleeker experience to not do this.